 Guaranteed Asset Protection (GAP) insurance is a financial product often sold when you buy or lease a brand new car.
-It is designed to protect you against financial loss if your car is declared a total loss by your motor insurance company following a fire, theft, flood or accident.
+It is designed to protect you against financial loss if your car is declared a total loss by your motor insurance company following a fire, theft or accident.

 If your vehicle is written off (damaged beyond repair) by your motor insurer, there may be a ‘gap’ between what your insurer pays out and what you still owe on the car.
 A GAP insurance policy covers the monetary difference between the motor insurer pay out and the amount needed to pay the outstanding balance on your finance settlement.

-GAP insurance is designed to cover the difference between the actual value and the fair market value offered by your insurers.
-If your vehicle is stolen, or written off in an accident during your leasing period, your insurer will usually pay out what it's worth at the time based on its market value at the time of the theft or accident.
+If your vehicle is stolen or written off in an accident during your leasing period, your insurer will usually pay out what it's worth based on its market value at the time of the theft or accident.
 For brand new cars, this is likely to be less than what you owe on the finance agreement meaning there may be a 'gap' between the amount your insurer pays and the amount outstanding on the finance settlement.

 For example, you decided to lease a Volkswagen Golf worth £16,995 over three years and paid an initial rental of £1500.
 Three years later, the vehicle was stolen or written off.
 Your insurance company will usually pay you the fair market value (what your Golf is worth on the day it was stolen) which according to today’s calculations is in the region of £8,688.

 Your finance company send you a settlement letter of £11,700.
 This means that you now have no car, no initial rental and still owe the finance company £3012.